LASER TATTOO REMOVAL

 Did you know that one in four people who get inked regret their decision?
 If you are the one out of the four, there is hope yet.
 There are many reasons people come to us to remove or lighten their tattoos; a rash decision made in youth; changes in lifestyle or beliefs, or to refresh it with a new design.
-Regardless of your purpose, Drs Chua and Partners are committed to supporting you in the fresh start that you desire.
+Regardless of your purpose, Dr Kevin Chua Medical & Aesthetics are committed to supporting you in the fresh start that you desire.
 Let us support you along this journey.

 We specialise in safe and effective laser tattoo removal techniques at our clinic based in Singapore.
 These techniques involve breaking down ink particles with a high intensity light beam, so the body can eventually eradicate the broken down residue.
 These procedures will lighten and remove the tattoo, with black colour pigments the easiest to treat as it can absorb all laser wavelengths.

 At Dr Kevin Chua Medical & Aesthetics, we constantly update ourselves with state of the art technologies available in the industry, so as to provide a great experience for our clients.
 Our primary concerns are the functionality, duration and of course the level of discomfort of the procedure.

 Currently, our tattoo removal clinic has these two laser technologies available: The PicoWay and MedLite C6 System.

 The PicoWay Laser procedure has many accolades and comes highly recommended by us.
 The technology is manufactured by Syneron-Candela, the global leader in producing aesthetic devices.